Trade surplus hits N12trn in H1 as weak naira raises exports - Businessday NG

 “A reasonable explanation for the lower import figure is the challenges traders face in sourcing for FX,” Ehinmosan noted, adding that the scarcity of FX has led to lower import of commodities into the country.

-“A trade surplus strengthens the balance of payments, which can help stabilise Nigeria’s currency, the naira,” Adeyemi said.
+“A trade surplus strengthens the balance of payments, which can help stabilize Nigeria’s currency, the naira,” Adeyemi said.

 “It also allows the country to build foreign reserves and pay off international debt obligations more comfortably,” the university lecturer explained.